ykwon0407/fast_dist_shapley/README.md

 ```
 python prep_non_reg_data.py
 ```
-After that you can run all experiments introduced in the paper with the command `run_XXX.py`.
+After that you can run all experiments introduced in the paper with the command `run_point_addition_exp.py`.
+Please see arguments in the `run_point_addition_exp.py` file.

 **Remark** You may need to run experiments multiple time to reproduce results in the paper (please change the `run_id` argument).